besthvr12/Parallel-Matrix-Evaluation-using-CUDA-Memory-Coalescing-and-Shared-Memory/README.md

 1. Initialize matrices Ap×q, Bq×r, Cp×q, and Dr×q with relevant integer values.

-2. Employ memory optimization strategies to calculate the matrix E according to the equation E = AB + CDT.
+2. Employ memory optimization strategies to calculate the matrix E according to the equation E = AB + CD^T.

 3. Observe the magic of efficient memory coalescing and shared memory utilization in action.